 One of the best things about these tall, arched modern floor lamps is that you can not only adjust the height, length, and angle of the light, you can also adjust the direction.
 Like a more conventional swing arm lamp, these floor lamps are great for spaces where you might need a little extra targeted light from time to time, like a reading chair, game table, or even an office desk.
 But unlike swing arm lamps which have a very limited range, modern floor lamps allow you to get the light exactly where you need it, even if the base of the lamp isn’t anywhere near you.

 How Powerful Are They, Really?

-It depends on the lamp, of course, but speaking generally this type of lamp uses one bulb up to 100 watts, compared to your average flush mount fixture which uses either one or two 60 watt bulbs, so approximately equivalent.
-If you really want to maximize your light levels, look for a fixture that uses more bulbs like this Cosmic Lamp.
+It depends on the lamp, of course.
+But speaking generally, this type of lamp uses one bulb up to 100 watts, compared to your average flush mount fixture which uses either one or two 60 watt bulbs, so approximately equivalent.
+If you really want to maximize your light levels, look for a fixture that uses more bulbs.
 The wattage per bulb will be lower, but the lights themselves tend to be brighter overall.
 Also, it pays to pay a little extra attention to the bulbs you’re buying .
 Various incandescent, compact florescent, and LED lights all produce a different quality and amount of light that’s reflected more in their listed Lumens and light color than their wattage.